QED-92/cyber-security/modules/file-inclusion/file-inclusion.md

 ![Filtered output](images/log-poisoning.png)

-The value is reflected in the log file.
+The value is reflected in the session file.
 PHP automatically stores request parameters and session data inside the session file, which makes it possible to inject executable PHP code.

 **Step 3:**

-Poison the log file by writing a URL encoded web shell to it:
+Poison the session file by writing a URL encoded web shell to it:

 ```bash
 # Web shell